koyote/FetegeoImport/README.md

 FetegeoImport is a plugin for the OpenStreetMap data processing tool Osmosis.
 It will process any OpenStreetMap data and output PostgreSQL files containing database import statments of the resulting data.
-This data, when imported to a PostGIS enables PostgreSQL database, can be used in conjunction with the Fetegeo geocoder.
+This data, when imported to a PostGIS enabled PostgreSQL database, can be used in conjunction with the Fetegeo geocoder.

 ##Requirements:
  - JDK 7